Next.js Cheatsheet - handy snippets and tips

 - Run

-npm i -D typescript @types/react @types/node
+npm i -D typescript @types/react @types/node. - Create empty

-file at root of project. - Run
+tsconfig.jsonfile at root of project. - Run

-. - Now, Change Javascript files extension to Typescript extension.
+npm run devand it'll filltsconfig.json. - Now, Change Javascript files extension to Typescript extension.

-files which have react related code (components etc) should be converted to.tsx
+.jsfiles which have react related code (components etc) should be converted to.tsxand rest of.jsfiles should be converted to.ts

 pages\api\hello.js -> pages\api\hello.ts